brumecloud/tower/README.md

 # Tower
-Tower is powerfull and lightweight Docker log viewer written in Rust using [tauri](https://tauri.app/).
-Browse your log using a native application which is fast, user friendly and responsive!
+Tower is powerfull and lightweight multi purpose toolwritten in Rust using [tauri](https://tauri.app/).
+With Tower :
+ - browse your local docker log
+ - browse your kubernetes cluster *(currently beeing built!)*

 ![commandk](assets/image3.png)